• Recipes

 • Cut everything into a size you can eat easily.
 I usually cut something hard to cook into a smaller size.
 But there is no rule here!

-4. To make your Chanko Nabe
+4. Let's make Chanko Nabe

 Vegetables or tofu cook more quickly than the meatballs, seafood, and other meats.